nanotower/hot-road/README.md

 ```
 Copy the https id and ws id in the given output to /front/config.js.
 This will connect frontend client with the services deployed in AWS.

-For the frontend part, you need to install first the list of dependencies.
+For the frontend part, you need to install the list of dependenciesv first.
 ```
 cd front
 npm i